 If the light comes on while driving and the brake pedal can be depressed further than normal, it is an indication that one of the brake circuits is not functioning.
-Proceed cautiously to a Volvo dealer for a check.
+Proceed cautiously to a Volvo dealer for an inspection of the brake system.